mvysny/mvysny.github.io/_posts/2018-2-8-back-to-base-make-sql-great-again.md

   the database contents - this goes against the idea of having Java class the source of truth.
 * By abstracting joins into Collections, it causes the programmers to unintentionally write code which suffers from the 1+N loading issues.

+I see the following issues with the entities being the source of truth:

+* My mindset is that the database is the source of truth
+* I don't want to use an object database; I want to use a SQL database
+* I don't want to use half-assed object database that heavily leaks the fact that it's running on SQL storage
+* I don't want to use loads of black magic employed by Entity Manager to track changes

 Since I'm very bullheaded, instead of trying to attune my mind towards JPA I explored the different approach: let's step back and make the database the source of truth again.